BleuBleu/FamiStudio/Docs/docs/pianoroll.md

 ![](images/MobileDeleteSpecial.png#center)

-## Editing volume & effects
+## Editing Effects

 The effect panel can be opened by clicking the little triangle at the top-left of the piano roll.

-Here is the list of effects currently supported, note that not every effect is available on every channel:

-* **Volume**: The overall volume of the channel.
-* **Vib Speed**: Vibrato speed, used in conjunction with vibrato depth to create a vibrato effect.
-* **Vib Depth**: Vibrato depth, used in conjunction with vibrato speed to create a vibrato effect.
-* **Pitch**: Allow tweaking the fine-pitch of a channel.
-* **Duty Cycle** : Allow changing the duty cycle of an instrument without using a duty cycle envelope (only instruments with no duty cycle envelopes will use the specified value).
-* **FDS Speed**: Famicom Disk System audio modulation speed (FDS audio expansion only).
-* **FDS Depth**: Famicom Disk System audio modulation depth (FDS audio expansion only).
-* **Speed**: Changes the speed of the song (FamiTracker tempo mode only)
-* **Note Delay**: Number of frames to delay the current note (FamiTracker tempo mode only)
-* **Cut Delay**: Stop the note after the specified number of frames (FamiTracker tempo mode only)
+On mobile you select the effect you want to edit using the [Quick Access Bar](basics.md#quick-access-bar-mobile-only) when in the Piano Roll.

 Effects are edited by selecting and effect and dragging up or down to change the value.
-Right-clicking on an effect value deletes it.

-For effects that have huge values (such as FDS Depth), you can hold Shift to fine tune the exact value (a movement of 1 pixel will change the value by 1).
+Double-clicking on an effect value deletes it.
+For effects that have huge values (such as FDS Depth), they may change in a logarithmic way.
+You can also hold Shift to fine tune the exact value (a movement of 1 pixel will change the value by 1).

+Here are all the effects that are supported, note that not every effect is available on every channel.
+Some are even specific to certain expansions or tempo modes.

 ![](images/VolumeTrack.png#center)

-### Volume track
+### Volume

 The volume tracks dictates how loud the current channel should play.
 This volume is combined with volume envelope by multiplication (50% volume track x 50% envelope volume = 25% total volume).
 It is much more efficient to use volume envelopes wherever possible and only use volume tracks to control the global volume of the song.